lurk101/pshell/README.md

 - Aggregate types: array (up to 3 dimensions), struct and union.
 - Flow control: for, while, if then else, break, continue, switch and goto.
 - Memory, math, newlib and SDK functions. ([list of implemented functions])
-- Native code generation for the Pico's cm0+ core
+- Native code generation for the Pico's cm0+ and pico2 cm33 cores.

 Raspberry Pi Forums [thread].